ENBell/best-practices/DMP-Forms.md

 0. OPID => Optimization id - Used for optimization campaigns.
 0. CIID => Content Impact - Used to track people brought to vivint site from content writers, bloggers, etc.

-Current data is a 4 or 5 digit number piped with at timestamp
+Current data is a 4 or 5 digit number piped with at timestamp.
+Comma separated digit|timestamp pairs may be concatenated.

-`12345|TimeStamp,23456|TimeStamp, ...`
+*Example* `12345|TimeStamp,23456|TimeStamp, ...`

-4 digit numbers are from older campaigns.
+> 4 digit numbers are from older campaigns.

 *Depreciated*

 0. ATID => All Touch ID -> Used as a history collection all all ids.
 Each id now keeps a history.
-0. SOID => Social ID
+0. SOID => Social ID -> Used to track social campaigns.

 ##### 1.4 Cookies

-Cookies are used to track ids, auto populate forms, and show(customer, lead, etc) user specific data on the page.
+Cookies are used to track ids, auto populate forms, and show user(customer, lead, etc) specific data on the page.

 *Cookie Keys*